 Digital workrooms are places where teams will work and make decisions from in the future.
 We envision such rooms as being comprised of multiple large-scale interactive surfaces as well as personal devices such as mobile devices, tablets, and laptops.
-Our interest is in designing interaction techniques and applications for such environments that allow people to work effectively and fluidly with one another.
+Our interest is to designing interaction techniques and applications for such environments that allow people to work effectively and fluidly with one another.
 Our intention is to build powerful tools that augment how teams think and operate.
 Our work in this space is long-running and multi-faceted.

 Foundational Studies of Collaborative Work.
 We have conducted several foundational studies of the ways in which people work and operate with traditional surfaces (e.g. tabletops and whiteboards) in order to extract and understand design requirements for digital counterparts (Tang, Lanir, Greenberg, & Fels, 2009; Tang & Fels, 2008; Tang, Parker, Lanir, Booth, & Fels, 2006).